chris3127/TeacherResourceCentre/README.md

 **1.** Presentation layer is primarily React and Javascript with a small amount of HTML.

-**2.** The authentication will be run through the middleware PassportJS using Javascript Web Tokens to authenticate the API endpoints
+**2.** The authentication will be run through the middleware PassportJS using Javascript Web Tokens to authenticate the API endpoints. (not complete)

 **3.** The business logic will be written in Javascript.
 The server runtime environment will be using NodeJS with an ExpressJS framework.